 (for M.A., Ed.M., Ed.D., and Ed.D.C.T. students—not available for M.A.
 Initial Certification students)

-Students looking to gain P-12 teaching experience without New York State art teacher certification may complete the Art Pedagogy and Teaching P-12 concentration as part of their degree.
-This concentration combines courses in artistic development of children and adolescents, curriculum development, studio-based practice with applications for teaching, cultural diversity in art teaching and learning, and special education, along with a school-based art teaching internship.
+Students who seek to sharpen their expertise designing pedagogically sound, imaginative studio art learning opportunities may complete the Art Pedagogy area of focus.
+This concentration equips students to teach people of different ages in different learning contexts—schools, museums, community centers, and beyond.
+It combines courses in the artistic development of children and adolescents, curriculum development, studio-based practice with applications for teaching, cultural diversity in art education, and special education, along with an optional art teaching internship.

-Students may also choose to take a Creative Technologies concentration as part of their degree.
-This concentration explores and strengthens the relationship between art, technology, and education.
+Students may choose to take the Creative Technologies area of focus as part of their degree.
+This area of focus explores and strengthens the relationship between art, technology, and education.
 The goal is to prepare artists and art teachers to be leaders in educational ecologies that interweave digital tools and creative materials in multi- and cross-disciplinary, collaborative, and playful pedagogies.
-The state-approved advanced certificate is a 15-credit point offering within the Art and Art Education program.

 * For details about rolling deadlines, visit our admission deadlines page.